mwageringel/guptri_py/README.rst

 ============

-**Requirements**: `NumPy <NUMPY_>`_ and, optionally, `SageMath <SAGE_>`_ (tested with Ubuntu 20.04 and macOS, Sage 9.1, and on Travis-CI with Ubuntu).
+**Requirements**: `NumPy <NUMPY_>`_ and, optionally, `SageMath <SAGE_>`_ (tested with Sage 9.6 on Arch Linux and with earlier versions on macOS).

 First, clone the `repository from GitHub <guptri_py_gh_>`_::